theworkingcentre/win7-avoid-viruses/15-backups.rst

    :alt: Save Key

-It might be a good idea to store this key on a secure USB flash drive or in a password manager like KeepPass.
+It might be a good idea to store this key on a secure USB flash drive or in a password manager like KeepPass (See :ref:`35-other-keeppass` for more information.)

 Next Mozy will tell you that setup is complete, but you may want to click the Settings button to change what is being backed up: